About William C. Spaulding and thismatter.com

 I think language can be improved in many ways to speed comprehension.
 For instance, using mathematical symbols for some words, such as = for equals.
 I don't do this on my site because I believe that too many people would probably have a negative opinion of what would probably look awkward to them.
 However, I believe the awkwardness is only because people are not accustomed to seeing things written that way, but if they were, they would become accustomed to it.
 But I do believe that people would be able to comprehend written words faster if documents were so written.
 It might be worthwhile to have some scientists measure the differences in comprehension speed between a document that used all words and a document that used other common symbols.

 In fact, I believe that a committee should be formed that should seek ways to improve language in much the same way as the W3.org works to improve HTML and CSS.

 I would like to make 1 suggestion right now.
 In the English language, no word refers to either male or female in the 3rd person singular.
 Hence, writers are reduced to saying he or she, his or her, or him or her, or they are forced to alternate between the references to avoid being labeled sexist.
-Sometimes this is useful when using 2 people in examples, since this removes any ambiguity in pronoun referents, but in most cases, it results in superfluous language.
+Sometimes this is useful when using 2 people in examples, since this removes any ambiguity in pronoun referents, but usually it results in superfluous language.
 Therefore, I propose the following: e to refer to the 3rd person singular for either sex and er to refer to the objective case, as her does for the pronoun she, and ers for the possessive case.
-Maybe this new 3rd person singular should be capitalized as the pronoun I is, to distinguish it from the natural logarithm base e, although, in most cases, context should clarify the meaning.
+Maybe this new 3rd person singular should be capitalized as the pronoun I is, to distinguish it from the natural logarithm base e, although, usually, context should clarify the meaning.
 In any case, this is just a suggestion.
 I will also probably use singular they more, if the meaning is clear.